processone/docs.ejabberd.im/content/admin/guide/configuration.md

 `docroot: Path`

 : Uploaded files are stored below the directory specified (as an absolute path) with this option.
-It is mandatory to specify either this option or the `service_url` option.
 The keyword `@HOME@` is replaced with the home directory of the user running ejabberd.
 Default:
 `"@HOME@/upload"`.

 `put_url: URL`